 Haiti is in the midst of political upheaval.
 A resignation from the Prime Minister and protests calling for political change have created turmoil in the Caribbean nation.
 Tensions have risen on the border between Haiti and the Dominican Republic.
 One of the first courses of action taken by the Dominican government was to increase patrolling in the border town of Dajabón in order to avoid the migration of documented and undocumented Haitians into the Dominican Republic.
-This has not only increased the tensions between the two countries but it has also brought to light the Anti-Haitianismo that is embedded within Dominican society.
+This has not only increased the tensions between the two countries but it has also brought to light the Anti-Haitianismo that has been historically embedded within Dominican society.

 The history between both nations is always told from the point of view of conflicts, while dismissing the collaborations.
 On February 27th, 1844, the Dominican Republic celebrates what historians call independence from Haiti.
 This oversimplification of history (fomented during el Trujillato) both justifies and fuels the nationalist and, essentially, racist feelings against Haitians.
 The so-called “invasion” by Haiti was actually welcomed by many in the Spanish-speaking part of the Island.
 A year before the Haitians unified the island, on December 1st, 1821, a group of rebels led by José Nunez de Cáceres, fought against the Spanish colonizers and was able then to gain some sort of independence.
 I say “sort” of independence because Nunez de Caceres did not free the slaves in what was then called Republic of Spanish Haiti.
 Nunez de Caceres’ plan was to unify with La Gran Colombia.
 However, many slaves and black descendants wanted to unify with French Haiti.
 When Haiti occupied Spanish Haiti territory in 1822, slaves were receptive of them.